Blog

 Up to the Job

-The other major piece of the “lets rip my whole video collection” challenge was the building of a high spec gaming PC earlier this year.
-Once the DVD/Blu-ray disc has been decrypted to a file, the new PC reduced the whole ripping process from some 8+ hours per disc on an aging laptop to no more than 10 minutes!
+The other major piece of the “lets rip my whole video collection” challenge was the building of a high spec gaming PC in H1 2024.
+Once the DVD/Blu-ray disc has been decrypted to a file, the new PC reduced the whole ripping process from some 8+ hours per DVD disc, on an aging Sony laptop, to no more than 10 minutes!
 Which is just insane and a testament to the march of technology.

 Let’s Get Ripping

-With the aforementioned jigsaw pieces in place, I now had the major building blocks in place to create the big picture, namely ripping my entire video collection and have it available to play, on any device, anywhere.
+With the aforementioned jigsaw pieces in place, I now had the major building blocks to create the “big picture”, namely ripping my entire video collection and have it available to play, on any device, anywhere.

 To do so, three more pieces were required: